 Tips: If possible, take turns attending Taraweeh prayers.
 One night, the husband attends all Taraweeh prayers, and another day the wife has a chance to visit.
 Since it is recommended for men to pray in congregation, I would suggest that the husbands pray Isha in the congregation and then return home to take care of the kids during their off days.
 This will divide the time somewhat and help develop a successful partnership.

-Learn & read Quran together:
+Learn & read the Quran together:

 The Problem: In your daily busy schedule, you are not able to spare time to read and healthily learn Quran.

-Tip: Ramadan is indeed the best time to start learning Quran.
+Tip: Ramadan is indeed the best time to start learning the Quran.
 So, it’s better to hear and read it together so that utmost barakah in your home and life.
-Search for any institute or something where you can start learning Quran.
-If you have young kids and both of you cannot go together, then it’s good idea that one of you attend the class and discuss and teach your partner when you get home after attending class.
+Search for any institute or something where you can start learning the Quran.
+If you have young kids and both of you cannot go together, then it’s a good idea that one of you attend the class and discuss and teach your partner when you get home after attending class.
 This way you can have healthy discussions and increase your knowledge as well.

 The Problem: I’tikaf is an excellent way to end Ramadan.
 However, if you are planning to make I’tikaf, let your spouse know as this decision affects them.
 Conversations about the number of days you plan on staying in the masjid, whether you will be using any technology, how often will be calling, whether you will return at all, etc.

 Tips: It is always courteous to have a conversation about these things.
 Ramadan is about enhancing your spirituality, but that should not come at the expense of causing harm.
 Talk to your spouse and compromise if you have to.
 Ultimately this will lead to developing a successful partnership.

 Also, those who pray together, stay together.
 If you are newly married or don’t have children, perhaps perform I’tikaf at the masjid together.